mloughran/git-cleanup/README.md

 Use `--skip-unmerged` to ignore un-merged branches

     $ git-cleanup --skip-unmerged

+Use `--only` to only consider branch names that have this substring

+    $ git-cleanup --only myname

 Be careful, if you delete a critical branch it's not my fault.
 Piping in `yes` is a bad idea.